SardelkaS/weavectl/README.md

 Click any edge label on the canvas → the interaction editor opens in the sidebar.

 **Delete:**
-Open the editor for the service or interaction → scroll to the bottom → click the red **Delete** button.
+Open the editor for the service, member, or interaction → scroll to the bottom → click the red **Delete** button.
+Deleting a service asks for confirmation.
+Any deletion can be undone with `Ctrl+Z`.

 ### Call Graph Tracing